eclipse/packages/charts/hono/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Release Notes

+### 2.5.6

+* Update bitnami/kafka chart to version 21.x which uses Kafka 3.4.
+* Fix creation of example tenant and devices when Device Registry is configured to expose secure ports only.

 ### 2.5.5

 * Add service account for protocol-adapter pods.
 Needed to query the container id via the K8s API, as it is